Seagate/halon/hld/replication/replication-hld.md

 A consensus protocol is characterized by two essential elements:

 1. the actions of the acceptor processes;
-2. a decree value proposal action.
+2. an action of proposing decrees.

 A protocol can require that state be maintained between proposals.
-This state can be used for example to optimize proposals from a replica using Paxos that has previously won a proposal
-- in this case the replica does not need to go through the election phase of Paxos.
+This state can be used for example to optimize proposals from a replica using Paxos that has previously won a proposal --- in this case the replica does not need to go through the election phase of Paxos.
 This state is internal and specific to the particular consensus protocol.

 The `Propose s a` type is the type of actions returning a value of